akankcha/curriculum/student-manual.md

 As mentioned before, our complete curriculum can be found on Github.
 Each modules is ordered sequentially.
 The homework can be found in the module repository.
 For example, if you click on [HTML-CSS](https://github.com/HackYourFuture/HTML-CSS) you’ll be taken to the document that has all the information about that particular module.
 If you scroll down you’ll see a table with a column Homework.
 ![alt text](https://github.com/HackYourFuture/curriculum/blob/master/assets/html:css-table.png)

 After the first couple of weeks, Github will also be where you will publish your homework.
-GitHub can be challengin to use at first, but there is a reason we use it: It is the number 1 platform for programmers!
+GitHub can be challenging to use at first, but there is a reason we use it: It is the number 1 platform for programmers!
 In order to become a good programmer, you will have to understand how Github works and become a master at it.
 You will notice that after a few weeks, finding the right homework assignments and reading, as well as publishing your homework on Github will become automatic.

 Homework assignments will be part of the curriculum practically every week and it is expected that you finish it (and hand it in) on time.
 As you might have read in our culture page, you should think about HackYourFuture as a job and not a hobbie.
 Not handing in your assignents on time without proper reason and communication will not be accepted (see also our values and our 3 strike policy).
 During HYF we not only look at your technical skills, but we also want to see that you are a reliable person that works hard, delivers on time and communicates accordingly.
 While you might find a job without these skills, it will be hard to keep that job.
 And that is why we are strict with the way we work.
 Not less important, the homeworks and assignments are specifically designed to be sure you have the required skills at the end of each module!